 How well do your staff relate to each other, and how does that affect you?

-When employees have good interpersonal exchanges at work they are more productive and become invested in an organisation.
-This improvement is also reflected in outward facing attitudes, refining service delivery and supporting the organisation’s profile.
+When employees have good interpersonal exchanges at work they are more productive and become invested in an organization.
+This improvement is also reflected in outward-facing attitudes, refining service delivery, and supporting the organization’s profile.

-Getting to the source of this is energy sapping and distracting.
+Getting to the source of this is energy-sapping and distracting.
 Interpersonal friction can be contagious and disruptive, and if left unresolved can pollute the environment.
-To fix disharmony in the workplace one needs to identify it, and to resolve it.
+To fix disharmony in the workplace one needs to identify it, and resolve it.

-The ProMediation team has extensive experience in friction and conflict management inside an organisation.
+The ProMediation team has extensive experience in friction and conflict management inside an organization.
 After being briefed we engage with employees, in groups or alone.
-We emphasise that our interactions are in the strictest confidence and that our purpose is to listen.
+We emphasize that our interactions are in the strictest confidence and that our purpose is to listen.
 By explaining that our ultimate mission is conflict resolution, we receive voluntary input on issues of friction or disharmony.

 Still maintaining confidentiality, we discuss our conclusions at the appropriate management level and submit a confidential report.
 If required, our follow-up is to engage in mediating the resolution of any harmful conflict.